 To begin to answer these questions, Deloitte is conducting a series of biweekly surveys in multiple countries to understand the mindset of the consumer.
 Our first such survey, conducted the week of April 13, 2020, turned up the findings we share below.
 Check in every two weeks as we continue to explore the consumer mindset and emergent trends in successive surveys.
 As we gather longitudinal data, we expect to develop insights into the “new normal” that we are all about to inhabit.

 Each biweekly survey is fielded using an online panel methodology where consumers are invited to complete the questionnaire (translated into local languages) via email.
-These surveys, designed to be nationally representative of the overall population in each market, poll 1,000 consumers in each country.
+The surveys, conducted in 13 countries and designed to be nationally representative of the overall population in each market, poll 1,000 consumers in each country.

 Learn how to combat COVID-19 with resilience

 Explore the Deloitte State of the Consumer Tracker

 Subscribe to stay on top of changing consumer behavior trends

 Go straight to smart.
 Get the Deloitte Insights app

 We are all living through an anxious moment.
 We have varying levels of concern for our personal safety and our financial health.
 As countries move through different stages of the health and economic crisis, we asked respondents if they were more anxious this week than the previous week.